Garland Mineral Springs

 Historic water reports show that Garland contains several distinct types of water, including mineral springs, soda or naturally carbonated water, and cold spring water.
 Together, these waters tell the story of a complex underground system where groundwater, minerals, pressure, and time come together beneath the Cascade foothills.

 The main mineral springs are very different from ordinary mountain spring water.
 Testing from 1977 identified high levels of sodium, chloride, bicarbonate alkalinity, calcium, magnesium, silica, boron, lithium, and naturally occurring carbon dioxide.
-The reports show dissolved solids ranging from approximately 2,514 mg/L in the Soda Spring to more than 6,000 mg/L in the East Mineral Springs.
-Ref.
-Reports: 1, 2, 3

 These results confirm that Garland’s water is not typical bottled drinking water.
 It is a true historic mineral spring water with an unusually strong mineral profile.